dabreegster/talks/aiuk_ltn/slides.md

 ## Where's the AI?

+- Classic computer science graph algorithms vs machine learning
-- You can't argue with the results
+- You can't argue with the results *(barring data quality / bugs)*
   -  The rat-runs show specific shortcuts!
   -  The cells show if it's possible to cut through or not!
-  -  (Barring data quality / bugs)
 - Explainable systems are perceived as more trustworthy
-- Classic computer science graph algorithms vs machine learning

 ## Engaging communities